Liam5650/Metroidvania-Game-Core/README.md

 ### Enemies

 The project includes two basic enemy types in the "Characters/Enemies" folder.
 The "Drifter" is a flying enemy that slowly tracks and tries to hit the player once within a certain distance.
-The "Walker" enemy patrols on the ground, and its prefab contains two child transforms that you can move and serve as the waypoints that it moves between.
+The "Walker" enemy patrols on the ground, and its prefab contains two child transforms that you can position and serve as the waypoints that it moves between.
 There is also a more advanced enemy type named "Boss Gunner", which alternates between shooting at and charging at the player.